GetStream/stream-video-swift/docusaurus/docs/iOS/guides/callkit-integration.md

 We have a working CallKit integration in our demo app.
 Feel free to reference it for more details, while we will cover the most important bits here.

+In order for the CallKit integration to work, you should have a logged in user into your app.
+For simplicity, we are saving the user in the `UserDefaults`, but we strongly discourage that in production apps, since it's not secure.

 ### PushKit integration

 For handling VoIP push notifications, we will create a new class, called `VoipPushService`, that implements the `PKPushRegistryDelegate`.
 Internally, we will create an instance of `PKPushRegistry`, which requests the delivery and handles the receipt of PushKit notifications.